 - Alternatively, if you fail to Import the changes made to the registry, you can restore your system to a previous working state by using System Restore.

 Since our registry is backed up and safe, we can remove the Kodi registry entries by following the instructions below.

-- On the navigator, click Edit > Find…, enter “Kodi” in order to search for other remaining files of the program, and delete them if found to completely remove Kodi.
+- On the navigator, click Edit > Find and enter “Kodi” to search for other remaining files of the program, and delete them if found to completely remove Kodi.

 - If you haven’t restarted your computer once, restart it now.
 Then you can check whether the removal was successful and whether your computer has gotten rid of Kodi.

-Solution 5: Using Advanced Uninstaller Pro to Remove Kodi
+Solution 5: Use Advanced Uninstaller Pro to Remove Kodi

 You don’t have to use this particular uninstaller but this one was able to help people who were dealing with this problem in particular and that is exactly why we recommend it.
 It will also get rid of the registry entries and app data for you if you will like you are not the man for that job or if you are a casual user.

-- Download Advanced Uninstaller Pro from their official website or from CNET.
+- Download Advanced Uninstaller Pro from their official website or CNET.

-- Locate the file you downloaded, double-click on it, and follow the instructions on screen in order to uninstall it.
+- Locate the file you downloaded, double-click on it, and follow the instructions on the screen to uninstall it.
 Be careful not to install any additional programs you might be prompted to install and uncheck them all.
 Select Custom Installation and uncheck everything except Advanced Uninstaller Pro.